iramshiv/ase_scraper/README.md

 2. side effect free function

 The concepts behind functional programming requires functions to be stateless, and rely only on their given inputs to produce an output.
-The functions that meet the criteria are called pure functions.
+The functions that meet the criteria are also called pure functions.
 The benefit of using pure functions over impure (non-pure) functions is the reduction of side effects.

 In src/main/userfunctions/duration_check.py
 ![alt-text](https://github.com/iramshiv/ase_scraping/blob/master/freefunction.jpg)